 Other Space-A Resources

-When searching for a hotel for your next vacation, what amenities might you look for?
+When planning your next vacation, what will you look for?

 Well guess what?
-You can have all of the above on U.S. military bases around the world!
-Not only are these amenities available to you as a retiree, regardless of your branch of service, but they are significantly less expensive than at a regular hotel or resort.
+You can have all of the above on U.S. military facilities around the world!
+Not only are these things available to you as a retiree, regardless of your branch of service, but they are significantly less expensive than at a civilian hotel or resort.

-You can plan an entire vacation around bases that are located on some of the best real estate in the world!
-Even if you don’t stay on base, you can still take advantage of the facilities of a base nearby.
+You can plan an entire vacation around military recreation facilities and bases that are located on some of the best real estate in the world!

-What follows is a reminder of some of the great amenities and services you can find on many military bases worldwide.
-Keep checking back for more in-depth information about specific bases.
+Here’s a reminder of some of the great amenities and services at military facilities worldwide.

-If a base is on the water, there may also be a marina with boat and/or equipment rental.
-Boat rentals, through Morale Welfare and Recreation (MWR) will save you lots of money compared to renting a boat through a civilian company.
-For example, you can rent a 24’ pontoon boat at MacDill AFB in Tampa, Florida for up to 5 hours for only $70.
-The price for the entire day is $110.
-At a local marina off base, the prices for a similar boat are $209 and $369 for a half and full-day rental, respectively.
+If a base is on the water, it may also have a marina with boat and/or equipment rental.
+Boat rentals through Morale Welfare and Recreation (MWR) will save you lots of money compared to renting a boat through a civilian company.

 Some base marinas also offer boat tours, SCUBA diving trips, and SCUBA certification courses, all at rates significantly lower than at civilian facilities.